Telefonica/mistica-web/doc/testing.md

 Make sure your bundler (webpack, rollup, parcel, etc) makes the correct substitutions and the minifier effectively removes unused code.

+## Unit tests

+Unit tests usually don't require CSS because they test component functionality.
+Some Mistica components have different layouts in mobile and desktop, and there are cases in which we use CSS styles to achieve this result.
+If you are trying to test something that depends on these styles, you can either import `mistica.css` classes in the HTML content you render in the test or write acceptance/screenshot tests instead.

 ## Acceptance tests

 To change some behaviors to facilitate acceptance tests (tests that run in a browser), a helper function is